People

 Cornell Class of 2010

 Matt’s research on gull nest site selection and success led to his first publication and sparked an interest in seabird ecology.
-He’s now working on a Ph.D. at UC Davis studying why seabirds ingest plastic, a major conservation issue.
+He completed a PhD at University of California, Davis, studying why seabirds ingest plastic, a major conservation issue.
 Learn more about Matt’s work.